+I serve as a Transracial Adoption Educator with Be the Bridge, a racial literacy non-profit.
 I have a Bachelor of Arts in English Literature and my professional experience is in sales, marketing and content creation.
 I have a decade of experience from a few industries: manufacturing, educational publishing, and fitness.
 As a freelance content writer, I’ve worked with brands like Mizuno, Foster Farms, and Blue Diamond.

 In my hometown I sit on our city’s DEI Advisory Committee, lead a faith-based racial reconciliation group, facilitate a BIPOC connection group, and am on the Leadership Council for a local arm of the Safe Families for Children movement.

+This is also known as an Authenticity Reader.
 All kinds of content (words, images, video etc) can perpetuate stereotypes or oppressive beliefs toward marginalized people.
 A sensitivity reader is someone with a marginalized identity who uses their lived experience and expertise to review your content and identify problematic elements.
 They help you determine if bias or prejudice is present in your content.

 Sensitivity Readers are hired by writers of fiction, journalists and charitable organizations to make sure their story, reporting or marketing materials don’t perpetuate misconceptions or harmful stereotypes about race, gender, religion, disabilities, class etc.